FriendsOfREDAXO/rexfactor/README.md

 ### Improve Test-Code Quality:

 This use cases involve improving the quality of test code by making it more maintainable, readable, and efficient.
-This can include refactoring existing test code to follow best practices, removing duplication, and improving the structure of test suites.iently.
+This can include refactoring existing test code to follow best practices, removing duplication, and improving the structure of test suites.

+These migrations are only available to AddOns which contain a `tests/` folder.

 ### Misc